-6.Opportunity to Comment.
+Opportunity to Comment.
 The Governmental Advisory Committee, in addition to the Supporting Organizations and other Advisory Committees, shall have an opportunity to comment upon any external advice received prior to any decision by the Board.

-Section 2.
 TECHNICAL LIAISON GROUP

-1.Purpose.
+Purpose.
 The quality of ICANN’s work depends on access to complete and authoritative information concerning the technical standards that underlie ICANN’s activities.
 ICANN’s relationship to the organizations that produce these standards is therefore particularly important.
-The Technical Liaison Group (TLG) shall connect the Board with appropriate sources of technical advice on specific matters pertinent to ICANN’s activities.
+The Technical Liaison Group (“TLG”) shall connect the Board with appropriate sources of technical advice on specific matters pertinent to ICANN’s activities.

-2.TLG Organizations.
+TLG Organizations.
 The TLG shall consist of four organizations: the European Telecommunications Standards Institute (ETSI), the International Telecommunications Union’s Telecommunication Standardization Sector (ITU-T), the World Wide Web Consortium (W3C), and the Internet Architecture Board (IAB).